nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

-The :class:`~eventsourcing.domain.AggregateEvent` class extends :class:`~eventsourcing.domain.DomainEvent` by inheriting two methods from the class :class:`~eventsourcing.domain.CanMutateAggregate`:
+The :class:`~eventsourcing.domain.AggregateEvent` class extends :class:`~eventsourcing.domain.DomainEvent` by inheriting :func:`~eventsourcing.domain.CanMutateAggregate.mutate` and
-:func:`~eventsourcing.domain.CanMutateAggregate.mutate` and
+:func:`~eventsourcing.domain.CanMutateAggregate.apply` from
-:func:`~eventsourcing.domain.CanMutateAggregate.apply`.
+:class:`~eventsourcing.domain.CanMutateAggregate`.

 Although the :class:`~eventsourcing.domain.AggregateEvent` class can be instantiated directly, more typically subclasses are defined to code